opentext-idol/find/README.md

 * date_created or created_date
 * date_modified or modified_date

-If content_type is audio or video, the document is treated as an audio/video file using the url and offset fields
+If content_type is audio or video, the document is treated as an audio/video file using the url and offset fields.
+The url field must point to a video/audio file in a supported format (browser-dependent).
+The offset field determines the time (in seconds from the start) after which playback should commence.
+All other fields are metadata only, and are displayed, if present, when the document is viewed.

+## On Premise implementation details
+Document titles are retrieved from the title tag in the Idol response (retrieved via Idol "SetTitleFields" configuration) The dates on results on the main page are retrieved from the date tag of the Idol response (configured via "SetDateFields" in the Idol configuration file)
+Summary is a context summary (see Idol documentation).
+The list of databases is retrieved by querying idol using GetStatus (internal databases are not displayed).
+Parametric fields are retrieved using GetQueryTagValues.
+They are configured in the Idol configuration file.

 ## Is it any good?
 Yes.